Scrummy Lane

 • Using a sharp bread knife or other large serrated knife, lightly carve the dough log into 9 to 12 pieces of around 1 inch/2.5cm in width (I aim for 10 scrolls).

-Resting and baking the scrolls (40 mins)
+Resting and baking the rolls (40 mins)

 • Cover the baking dish with aluminium foil, then place into the warm oven (still turned off).
 Leave for 20 minutes to rest/rise.